HuskyDG/huskydg.github.io/blog/detect_magisk_xposed.md

 ```

 Two magisk own domains have been added, which seems to be no problem.
-However, if the user sets selinux to permissive mode, the app can proceed selinux_check_access()(the interface corresponding to the java layer is SELinux.checkSELinuxAccess()), and if it is allowed, it means that this domain exists. => Magisk installed.
+However, if the user sets selinux to permissive mode, the app can proceed `selinux_check_access()` (the interface corresponding to the java layer is `SELinux.checkSELinuxAccess()`), and if it is allowed, it means that this domain exists. => Magisk installed.

-Not only the permissive mode, if you add allow appdomain xxx relabelfromsuch rules and don't have them deny appdomain magisk_file relabelto, the app may chcon the context of a file magisk_file, and then by trying to manipulate the file to determine whether it is rejected, you can test whether there is this domain in the system. .
+Not only the permissive mode, if you add `allow appdomain xxx relabelfrom` such rules and don't have them `deny appdomain magisk_file relabelto`, the app may chcon the context of a file magisk_file, and then by trying to manipulate the file to determine whether it is rejected, you can test whether there is this domain in the system. .

 SELinux is an important part of Android's security mechanism, and it is strongly discouraged to set it to permissive mode or ignore neverallow to add rules at will.

 ### Off topic: Detecting magiskd
 Although MagiskDetector does not use this method, it is a bit interesting, so I can talk about it.
-Before Android 7, /procthere was no limit, and anyone could traverse to get the process list; in 7, it was added hidepid=2, but not all manufacturers kept up; for these devices, just scan to see if there is magiskda process called Make sure there is no magisk.
+Before Android 7, `/proc` was no limit, and anyone could traverse to get the process list; in 7, it was added hidepid=2, but not all manufacturers kept up; for these devices, just scan to see if there is magiskda process called Make sure there is no magisk.

 ## Xposed
 ### Detect Xposed